Uesugi Yozan Memorial Museum

 Recommended period: Year-round

-■ The essence of leadership praised by the world that resonates even today
+■ The essence of leadership that resonates even today, praised by the world

 Apply for a tour